gaehlerm/SoftwareEngineering/README.md

 ## Real world example

 You take a CPU, a main board, RAM, an SSD and a power supply.
 Some of the most complex objects human kind had ever created.
 From some of them you might have a rough idea what they do, and maybe even how they work.
 When you assemble these parts, it becomes mind boggling.
 So many extremely complex objects.
 And now we combine them.
 How is this going to end up?
 Surprisingly simple.
 You sit in front of it every day.
 It’s a computer.
 And all your questions are gone.
 It’s a higher level of abstraction and it’s fairly simple to use.
 As I write this book I only care about the text software that I use.
 I don’t care about the operating system (OS).
 I don’t care about the computer that’s standing on the floor.
 I don’t care about the CPU inside.
-I don’t care about the billions of transistors inside and I don’t care about the quantum mechanical effects the transistors are based on.
+I don’t care about the billions of transistors inside and I don’t care about the quantum mechanical effects that the transistors are based on.
 My text software depends on all these things but I don’t have to know anything about them.
 All these things were abstracted away by the next higher level.
 The text processing program emerged from combining all these immensely complex objects.

 One can also look at the problem from the bottom up.
 Quantum mechanics does not know anything about transistors.
 Transistors don’t know anything about CPUs.
 CPUs don’t know anything about computers, computers don’t know anything about the OS and the OS doesn’t know anything about my text software.
 Some things like the quantum mechanics are just there.
 We can’t change them, but we can use it and create other objects.
 Other things like the transistors are designed to operate inside a CPU.
 We can design transistors that meet the extremely stringent requirements to operate inside a CPU.
 Yet you could take a CPU, break out a transistor and use it on its own.
 It’s just a transistor.
 Albeit an extremely small one.
-You would need an electron microscope to do something with it.
+You would need an electron microscope to see it.
 The OS supplies an interface on which the text processing software is running, but the OS doesn't care too much about the text processing software.

 Another example is a company.
 Every company has a job hierarchy.
 Even if some modern companies try to keep it flat, some kind of hierarchy is still around.
 Every level of this hierarchy has a different task.
 The lowest level are the factory workers.
 They do the actual work.
 However, the other levels are also required.
 The department head has to make sure all his employees are happy, or at least that they do their job.
 And as you go further up the hierarchy, the work is more about strategy of the company.
 It involves more politics and HR.
 This is the natural way companies are organized.
 Big companies won’t work in any other way.
 The CEO cannot manage all 10’000 employees by himself, nor can he know every detail of every processes within the company.
 He needs this job hierarchy.
 He has to delegate his work and let others take care of the time-consuming details.
 He needs these levels of abstraction.
 Self organizing companies without a hierarchy frequently don't work out very well.